e-h-a-b/Multi-Report-From-Multi-Robot-Vb.net/README.md

 when robot make some mission or in step doing something it's going preview status realtime

-i hope to Arrangement them in next version thanks
+i hope to Arrangement them in next version

+i put also timer to update every 600 millisecond of graph very exciting thanks